QUANTUM RTLS BEATS UWB

 On the other hand, the guided self-calibration performed by ZeroKey’s Quantum RTLS technology did not require any manual measuring and estimated the position of its anchors in 3D to an extremely high degree of accuracy.

-The results speak for themselves.
 A Quantum RTLS proof of concept or temporary installation is more precise than comparable UWB products and is significantly faster and easier to deploy.
-Once deployed, the real-time horizontal (X and Y axis) and vertical (Z axis) positioning results derived by the ZeroKey system are over 100 and 1000 times more accurate than the results derived from the UWB system, respectively.
+Once deployed, ZeroKey’s system delivers real-time horizontal (X and Y-axis) and vertical (Z-axis) positioning results that are over 100 and 1,000 times more accurate, respectively, than those of the UWB system.

 Frequently Asked Questions